DTJF/fbdoc/src/doc/Usage.md

 Since \Proj needs to generate C-like code for the back-end parsers, it can also be useful to create a set of C headers for a library written in FreeBASIC (= FB).
 By default the FB types get mangled in to one word (for documentation purposes).
-Ie a FB parameter <em>byref Nam as const short</em> gets the pseudo C code <em>byref_as_const_short Nam</em>.
+Ie. a FB parameter <em>byref Nam as const short</em> gets the pseudo C code <em>byref_as_const_short Nam</em>.
 This mangling can get suppressed by option `--cstyle` and \Proj emitts real C types.
 In that case the example gets <em>const short* Nam</em>